proplot-dev/proplot/docs/why.rst

 * Users who want to finely tune their figure annotations and aesthetics.
 * Users who make plots nearly every day.

-Many of these issues would be difficult to resolve in matplotlib itself owing to design choices or backwards compatibility considerations.
-As an independent wrapper, ProPlot's core mission is to provide users with a smoother plotting experience.
+ProPlot's core mission is to
+provide "power users" with a smoother plotting experience.
-Rather than developing an entirely separate API, ProPlot *expands* upon the matplotlib API and follows its object-oriented framework.
+We do this by *expanding* upon the matplotlib API and following its object-oriented framework.
+ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.
-This page enumerates the stickiest limitations for "power users" and describes how ProPlot addresses them.
+This page enumerates these changes and explains how they address limitations of the matplotlib API.

 ..
    This page is not comprehensive --